Sex-selective abortion: Disparate gendered access to resources

 Lopez and Ruzikah (1983) found that, when given the same resources, women tend to outlive men at all stages of life after infancy.
 However, globally, resources are not always allocated equitably.
 Thus, some scholars argue that disparities in access to resources such as healthcare, education, and nutrition play at least a small role in the high sex ratios seen in some parts of the world.
 For example, Alderman and Gerter (1997) found that unequal access to healthcare is a primary cause of female death in developing nations, especially in Southeast Asia.
 Moreover, in India, lack of equal access to healthcare has led to increased disease and higher rates of female mortality in every age group until the late thirties (Sen 1990).
 This is particularly noteworthy because, in regions of the world where women receive equal resources, women tend to outlive men (Sen 1990).
 Women outlive men in all but 2 countries.

 Economic disadvantage alone may not always lead to increased sex ratio, claimed Sen in 1990.
 For example, in sub-Saharan Africa, one of the most economically disadvantaged regions of the world, there is an excess of women.
 So, if economic disadvantage is uncorrelated with sex ratio in Africa, some other factor(s) may be at play.
 More detailed analysis of African demographics, in 2002, suggests that Africa too has wide variation in birth sex ratios (from 1.01 in Bantu populations of East Africa to 1.08 in Nigeria and Ethiopia).
 Thus economic disadvantage remains a possible unresolved hypothesis for Africa as well.

 Reasons for sex-selective abortion

-Various theories have been proposed as possible reasons for sex-selective abortion.
-Culture rather than economic conditions is favored by some researchers because such deviations in sex ratios do not exist in sub-Saharan Africa, Latin America, and the Caribbean.
-Other hypotheses include disparate gender-biased access to resources, and attempts to control population growth such as using one child policy.
+According to the 2012 report of the United Nations Fund for Population Activities on sex imbalances at birth, there are three preconditions for sex-selective abortion.
+First, the practice should be feasible with the availability of abortion methods and prenatal sex-screening technologies (e.g., obstetric ultrasonography, cell-free fetal DNA, amniocentesis).
+Second, changing the sex composition of children should be advantageous to the parents and the family.
+A variety of socioeconomic factors can account for this sex preference such as inherence rules, patronymic transmission, dowry systems, social preference of family composition.
+Third, sex-selective abortion should be necessary because of low or decreasing fertility.
+Given the existence of the social benefits associated with sons, the need for having sons while maintaining a limited number of children is intensified by low fertility.
+Low fertility can be a result of social norms of family size, rising marginal costs of an additional child, or birth control policies.

 Some demographers question whether sex-selective abortion or infanticide claims are accurate, because underreporting of female births may also explain high sex ratios.
 Natural reasons may also explain some of the abnormal sex ratios.
 In contrast to these possible causes of abnormal sex ratio, Klasen and Wink suggest India and China's high sex ratios are primarily the result of sex-selective abortion.